sto3014/LRPureRAW/README.md

 * Ratings
 * Flags

-This data is set after the export has finished.
-I.e., the re-imported photos have the
+This metadata is set on the original photos after the export has finished.
+I.e., re-imported photos have the
-original metadata.
+original metadata before the metadata was set.

 ### Scripts
 In the script section you can define scripts which run before or directly after the Lightroom export.